marsborox/EcostratRefactor/ReadMe.txt

-Fixed timer on ui (was running even when game paused) Trash increment amount - was being increased same rate disregard the game speed - fixed When closing event window - for some reason Hide was triggered twice, causing bug - fixed
+Fixed timer on ui (was running even when game paused) Trash increment amount - was being increased same rate disregard the game speed - fixed When closing event window - for some reason Hide was triggered twice, causing bug - fixed Fixed text for add display time

 GameManager
 	-Separate Timer/TimeControl - , moved all time relateed variables to TimeController -Update-	 News relocated into news class, Update and ChangeStats must be separated into methods doing only one resource/playerStat enum PlayerStat - rework this, probably instances of PlayerStat inheriting classes playerGameObject? illegality and followerIncome is the same
 		we can use one method for all slider display - can go to UI
+	- UI display of spawned text Methods used to Spawner class

 top buttons - 	 made into toggle group, made own class for SpeedButtons,
 		 assigned per interface w implemented InitiateButton method